 A strong foundation for collaborative programs

-Research into the causes and consequences of EB started around 40 years ago, largely as a result of the patient organization DEBRA UK supporting the first research projects in the early 1980s.
-This support created much of the basic knowledge of EB, at a time when there was little interest in a rare, relatively unknown condition, leading to early diagnostics, and the beginning of a dedicated EB research community.
+Research into the causes and consequences of EB started around 40 years ago, largely as a result of the patient organisation DEBRA UK supporting the first research projects in the early 1980s.
+This support created much of the basic knowledge of EB at a time when there was little interest in a rare, relatively unknown condition, leading to early diagnostics and the beginning of a dedicated EB research community.

-The breadth and depth of established knowledge of EB biology, together with networks of clinical excellence such as EB-CLINET, national and international patient databases (i.e. ERN), documentation of disease natural history (i.e. PEBLES), and development of disease markers and validation of clinical endpoints, provide a strong foundation for collaborative programs to bring therapies to the clinic.
+The breadth and depth of the established knowledge of EB biology, together with networks of clinical excellence such as EB-CLINET, national and international patient databases (i.e. ERN), documentation of the disease natural history of the disease (i.e. PEBLES), and the development of disease markers and validation of clinical endpoints provide a strong foundation upon which collaborative programs can bring therapies to the clinical trial stage.

-EB-ResNet encourages dialogue with companies considering development of clinical trials to ensure protocols address constraints on patient enrolment.
-Within the past decade, diverse technologies aiming at curative therapies addressing the underlying genetic defects for all EB types, as well as symptom-relief treatments have progressed from laboratory to early-stage clinical trials.
+EB-ResNet encourages dialogue with companies considering the development of clinical trials to ensure that protocols address constraints on patient enrolment.
+Within the past decade, diverse technologies aimed at curative therapies addressing the underlying genetic defects for all EB types, as well as symptom-relief treatments, have progressed from laboratory to early-stage clinical trials.

-Experience to date has shown that some companies do not consider the impact of disease on patient participation in clinical trials in sufficient depth, or early enough.
-This has, in some cases, led to non-compliance or patients withdrawing from trials, with consequent failure of trials.
+Experience to date has shown that some companies do not consider the impact of the disease on patient participation in clinical trials in sufficient depth, or early enough.
+This has, in some cases, led to non-compliance or patients withdrawing from trials, with the consequent failure of the trials.

 Industry Partnering Panel - IPP

-A first meeting of the IPP was held at EB2017, and several hurdles to be overcome were identified, notably:
+A first meeting of the IPP was held at EB2017, and several hurdles that need to be overcome were identified, notably:

-- a better understanding of the complexity of EB as a group of distinct conditions with diverse etiology; and
+- Better understanding of the complexity of EB as a group of distinct conditions with diverse etiology;

 Proposals for a collaborative approach to address these key pre-competitive issues are now in development.
-Interested to join?
+Interested in participating?
 Let us know.